-Euroclear UK & Ireland ("EUI", formerly "CREST") system is the UK's Central Securities Depository, providing facilities for the dematerialized holding of UK equities, exchange traded funds (ETFs), gilt securities and money market instruments (as well as certain foreign securities through CREST depository instruments).
+EuroClear UK & Ireland (formerly "CREST") system is the UK's Central Securities Depository, providing facilities for the dematerialized holding of UK equities, ETFs, gilt securities and money market instruments (as well as certain foreign securities through CREST depository instruments).
 CREST is also the Securities Settlement System ("SSS") for the settlement of these instruments.
 Through its links to SSS in other jurisdictions (including the US) settlement of some non-UK securities is also possible in CREST.
-EUI is regulated in the UK by the Bank of England.